unitag/Engine-API/Reference.md

 So, an input object is basically a map of connectors, where the key defines the name of the resulting value (accessible through `<((io.name))>` after evaluation), and the value defines how to produce the resulting value.

-The connectors defined in an input object are evaluated in parallel.
-Thus, a connector cannot use a value produced by one of its neighbors.

-However, there are two ways for controlling the evaluation order of connectors:
-  - An input object can define a special `$then` key.
-It allows to define another input object (or an array) which is processed only once all the connectors of the current object have been evaluated.
-The resulting values of these connectors can be injected in the `$then` field.
-Note that an input object is considered as completed when all its connectors are evaluated _and_ its eventual `$then` field is completed.
-  - When an array of input objects if specified, its items are evaluated sequentially.
-This means that the connectors defined in a given item are evaluated only once all the previous items are completed.
-In other words, the values produced by the connectors of a given item can be injected in all subsequent items.
-Note that an array of input object is considered as completed when all its items are completed.

-Both these techniques can cohabit in order to produce complex and/or deep dependency graphs.
-However, most use cases will mainly involve parallel definitions, which are very easy to express, and which provide the best performances.

 ### The data connector

 The data connector is the simplest connector: it allows to inject some arbitrary data into the evaluation context.
 Such a connector looks like the following: